Engholm/teststrecke/README.md

 # teststrecke
-Just a test to get warm with GitHub
+Just a test to get into GitHub